 - Cut the tops off the peppers and then slice the pepper in half.

 - Scrape out the seeds from the pepper.
 IMPORTANT: Don’t touch your face while working with the peppers & seeds!

 - If you haven’t already, slice each date into quarters.

 - Lay a slice of date on the bottom of one jalapeño pepper.

 - Cut a slice of raw chicken tender and lay it across the top of the chorizo.
 This should not be protruding the top of the pepper.
 You want little bitty bites so everything has equal flavor.

 - Sprinkle some red pepper flakes across the top of the chicken.
 Not too much though, unless you want it really spicy.

 - Wrap the stuffed pepper with a half slice of bacon and secure it all in place with a toothpick.

-- Place the bacon wrapped stuffed pepper on a broiler pan and put it in the broiler of the oven.
+- Place the bacon wrapped stuffed peppers on a broiler pan and put them in the broiler of the oven.
+(If you don’t have a broiler tray, place your oven rack as close to the heat source in your oven as possible.)
 Cook for 8 minutes on each side but be sure to keep an eye on them so they don’t burn.
 The second round usually won’t take the full 8 minutes.